junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 Therefore, the "Satellites" launched on Juno run entirely on blockchain, which allows for full decentralization.

-You can also maintain your unique brand identity with Juno Hosting as custom domain name are fully supported and can be configured with ease.
+Custom domain names are fully supported and easily configured, meaning your unique brand identity will be just as visible on chain.

 ![Hosting screenshot](./hosting.png)